Miranda Lambert Stuns At The ACM Awards

 Miranda and Blake

 The duo originally met in 2006 at the CMT’s 100 Greatest Duets Concert.
 Blake popped the big question to Miranda four years later.
-In a traditional Southern way, he asked her father for permission to ask Miranda beforehand, receiving Rick’s blessing.
-A since-deleted tweet on June 10, 2010 summed it up for Blake as he jokingly realized what he had done.
+In a traditional southern way, he asked her father for permission to ask Miranda beforehand, receiving Rick’s blessing.
+A since-deleted tweet on June 10, 2010, summed it up for Blake as he jokingly realized what he had done.

 “Just realized I asked Miranda Lambert to marry me… Holysh*t that took balls!!!
 Glad I’ve been drunk for 5 weeks….”

 The pair married at the Don Strange Ranch in Boerne, Texas in a quaint ceremony that had all the trappings of a traditional Southern wedding.
 Lambert wore her mother’s wedding dress, and the pair said their vows in front of over 500 family and friends.
-The star-studded gala included guests such as Dierks Bentley, martina McBride, Reba, McEntire, and Kelly Clarkson.
+The star-studded gala included guests such as Dierks Bentley, Martina McBride, Reba, McEntire, and Kelly Clarkson.

 The pair seemed inseparable, often tweeting hilarious and loving messages to each other.